 vi) Playing Members shall be those persons who are available for selection to play for the senior and junior teams on a regular basis (including any persons who may be temporarily unavailable due to injury).

 vii) Life Members shall be persons who have availed of Life Membership and paid the appropriate subscription when Life Membership has been made available by the General Committee

 viii) Honorary Life Members shall be elected by a majority of Members present and voting at a General Meeting having first been proposed by the General Committee.
 Any person who has rendered special service to the Club or to Rugby Football in general may be so elected.

-ix) Family Membership: The Partner and any Children from six and up to eighteen years of age of Ordinary, Player, Life and Honorary Life Members shall be eligible to be elected to family Membership.
+ix) Family Membership: The Partner and any Children from six and up to twenty years of age of Ordinary, Player, Life and Honorary Life Members shall be eligible to be elected to family Membership.